 (d) Draft findings and recommendations, and ensuing representations from the submitting Party.

+9. In the absence of any reasoned objections from the Party or any other sourcesconcerned, copies of all correspondence between the Party or other sources and the Committee should be made available to other Parties or sources involved in a particular compliance matter and its related Committee proceedings upon their request.

-9. Pending consideration by the Committee, a short summary of the issue should be available on the Convention website, once agreed by the Committee, together with a list of relevant documents and information, but not their content.
+10. Pending consideration by the Committee, a short summary of the issue should be available on the Convention website, once agreed by the Committee, together with a list of relevant documents and information, but not their content.
 The summary should be prepared by the secretariat to include in particular:

 (a) The names of the Party or Parties involved;